 Custom Endpoints

-Add custom AI providers like OpenRouter and Ollama to LibreChat using librechat.yaml
+Add custom AI providers like OpenRouter, Ollama, and Anthropic-compatible gateways to LibreChat using librechat.yaml

-LibreChat supports any OpenAI API-compatible service as a custom endpoint.
+LibreChat supports OpenAI API-compatible services as custom endpoints.
+It also supports Anthropic-compatible custom endpoints with provider: "anthropic".
 You configure endpoints in librechat.yaml, store API keys in .env, and mount the config via docker-compose.override.yml for Docker deployments.

 Which File Does What?